kushymittal/Reading-List/README.md

 - [ ] The Rational Optimist: How Prosperity Evolves, Matt Ridley
 - [ ] Swipe to Unlock: The Primer on Technology and Business Strategy, Parth Detroja
 - [ ] Naked Statistics: Stripping the Dread from the Data, Charles Wheelan
+- [ ] All Blood Runs Red: The Legendary Life of Eugene Bullard-Boxer, Pilot, Soldier, Spy, Phil Keith
 - [ ] Finite and Infinite Games: A Vision of Life as Play and Possibility, James P. Carse
 - [ ] Leaders Eat Last, Simon Sinek
 - [ ] Storm Front (The Dresden Files, #1), Jim Butcher